nhatanhit/nhatanhit.github.io/_posts/2019-07-16-golang-concurrency.md

 	ch <- 1	 	//output all goroutines are asleep - deadlock!
 }
 ```

-In above example, as ch is unbuffered channel, when executing sending data to channel, there is no receiver ready for receiving data from channel ch.
-So deadlock happens
+{: .box-note}
+**Note:**  Communication on an unbuffered channel does not proceed until both a sending and receiving goroutine are ready for channel operations

 Fix by separating the sender into another routine

 ```go